With the recent May Core 2020 update, having a healthy backlinks profile is more important than ever!

-The second ranking drop happened around the 24th April 2018, so let find which link caused this one.
+The second ranking drop happened around the 24th of April 2018, so let’s find which link caused this one.

-When checking the referral domains, we see that the a link from the site “geeksucks.com” has been detected on same week that the drop happened.
+When checking the referral domains, we see that the link from the site “geeksucks.com” has been detected on the same week that the drop happened.

-Now let have a look in-depth at this site.
-At first view, it looks like a PBN site disguised in an affiliate site… but it’s easy to see it’s fake since on the article, there are no affiliate links, we just have 1 dofollow link that points to our site
+Now let’s have a look in-depth at this site.
+At first view, it looks like a PBN site disguised as an affiliate site… but it’s easy to see it’s fake since on the article, there are no affiliate links, we just have 1 dofollow link that points to our site.

-Another toxic link found… I think you got it now how to proceed?
-In those 2 examples, the 2 links was probably PBN links… it’s easy to see that the guy of this site is a noob and don’t have a clue of what he is doing lol!
+Another toxic link has been found… I think you got it now how to proceed?
+In those 2 examples, the 2 links were probably PBN links… it’s easy to see that the guy on this site is a noob and doesn’t have a clue of what he is doing lol!

-However, I had expected finding cases of drop caused because of guest post links… so I will try to find another site.
+However, I had expected to find cases of drops caused because of guest post links… so I will try to find another site.